FACTBOX-Soccer-Barcelona and Argentina forward Lionel Messi

-MADRID Nov 25 Factbox on Barcelona and Argentina forward Lionel Messi, who on Tuesday set a Champions League scoring record of 72 goals, surpassing the previous mark of 71 he jointly held with former Real Madrid and Schalke 04 striker Raul.
+MADRID Nov 22 Factbox on Barcelona and Argentina forward Lionel Messi, who on Saturday equalled the La Liga scoring record of 251 goals set by former Athletic Bilbao forward Telmo Zarra six decades ago.

 Born June 24, 1987 in Rosario, Argentina.